outsidedav/swift/api/api.md

 ## Recreating the SDK after API Change

 If the API changes or new features become available, and {{site.data.keyword.openwhisk}} is added, you can recreate the client SDK by using the `ibmcloud sdk` command.
-For more information, examples, and syntax see,[SDK Generator](/docs/cli/sdk/index.html).
+For more information, examples, and syntax help, check out  the [SDK Generator](/docs/cli/sdk/index.html) documentation.

 To enable the creation of an SDK, use the Open API Specification (Swagger) YAML or JSON file.
 You can retrieve this file by using the API management facilities in the {{site.data.keyword.cloud_notm}}.